devMikeFrancis/digital-movie-poster/README.md

 Make sure your web server supports/turned on mod_rewrite.

 If using NGINX your configuration may need to be updated to support Laravel mod rewrites.

+### Movie Voting Service

+The movie voting service runs on a socket.io server locally.

+If you want to use the movie voting feature you will need to go into the `socketserver` folder and run:
+`npm install`

+Next you will need to install PM2:

+`npm install -g pm2`

+Start the voting socket.io server run:

+`pm2 start server.js`

+Now the voting service will listen for connections when navigating to the `/voting` path in your browser.

 ### Permissions